mammadkoma/WebApi/README.md

 ![image](https://user-images.githubusercontent.com/17564001/170645236-f01caaec-ed07-499d-a34a-756bc905fb1e.png)

-There is regex validations for username , password , Iranian mobile and email in this project.
+There are regex validations for username , password , Iranian mobile and email in this project.

 <hr>